crowdAI/train-schedule-optimisation-challenge-starter-kit/utils/route_graph.md

 # Construction of Route Graphs

 **************************************
+_This is a markdown export of the Jupyter Notebook of the same name._

 This notebook walks you through the code in the [route_graph.py](https://gitlab.crowdai.org/SBB/train-schedule-optimisation-challenge-starter-kit/blob/master/utils/route_graph.py) script.
 It contains code to build directed graphs in the [networkx](https://networkx.github.io/) package from the `routes` in the problem instances.

 This should help you to better understand the `routes` and how to work with them.
 It may also prove useful in your solving algorithm, such as for finding zero-penalty paths or the like.
 If you don't like to work with the networkx package, you can copy the logic from the functions `from_node_id` and `to_node_id`, which assign the node id's, to the graph library of your choice.